Part Three: Computer Compositons - done at home or during open work time

 Once the selection is good, COPY and PASTE.
 This will put just the shape on its own layer with a transparent (checkerboard pattern) ground.
+Name this layer "large."

-Set the rotations of your three sizes for the rest of the exercises (except freeform): Activate the <small> layer and rotate the shape (EDIT/TRANSFORM/ROTATE) by a significant amount; the exact amount of rotation is up to you.
+Activate the <small> layer and rotate the shape (EDIT/TRANSFORM/ROTATE) by a significant amount; the exact amount of rotation is up to you.
 Do the same for the <medium> layer.
 The three versions should be clearly rotated differently from each other.
 SAVE.